brabster/tw-site-mkdocs/docs/posts/2024-08-15-time-travel-change-data-capture/index.md

 |2024-06-28 07:19:32.597790|2024-06-28 07:19:43.913391|
 |2024-06-28 07:19:43.913391||

 I can see each row now has an `end_timestamp` that contains the `transaction_commit_timestamp` from the **next row**.
-The last row has `NULL` in this column, because there is no next row.
+The last row has `NULL` in this column because there is no next row.
 I'll wrap that in a CTE to try it out.

 ```sql title="Ad-hoc trial of end timestamps in a query"
 WITH orders_with_ends AS (